top of page

 Hopefully you will see an improvement at home but we will keep you updated with how the programme is going!

-The 5 fruits we are trying this term are...
+The 5 fruits we are trying in the Summer term are...